PixelAmp/PythonWorkshop/README.md

-# ACM Python Workshop Directory
+# ACM Workshop Slides
-This is the Directory containing assets and tools to use along with the ACM Python Workshop

-s
+All slides and presentation material is to be hosted here for easy access